chingu-voyages/v22-bears-team-05/README.md

 #### Heroku Deployment Steps

-Before deploying to Heroku, make sure you have created an account with a new project on https://heroku.com and ensure you have run `npm install` in the `/server` directory.
+Before deploying to Heroku, make sure you have created an account with a new project on https://heroku.com

 ***Disclaimer**: In order to deploy with Heroku with Redis, you must have a verified Heroku account which means adding a credit card to your account.*